mbeddr/build.publish.mps/README.md

 # Adding a dependency on arbitrary JAR files from an MPS distribution

 This repository only publishes some JAR files and does not publish additional JARs retroactively for older versions.
-If you are using Gradle, you can add a dependency on an arbitrary selection of JARs from within the MPS distribution as follows:
+If you are using Gradle, you can add a dependency on an arbitrary selection of JARs from within the MPS distribution as follows (using Gradle Kotlin syntax):

 ```kotlin
 val mpsRuntime by configurations.creating